-In the meantime, during one still “white” weekend, we went on the very last snowboarding trip this year.
-Our destination was Horni Becva in Beskids, east from Brno, quite close to Slovakia borders.
-There were plenty of us going on a trip, therefore renting a house for a weekend was a better option.
-House we were located in was spacious, modern and well equipped.
-Even bottle-opener was there, which was quite a surprise for me, someone who prefers to choose a low budget accommodation during holidays/trips etc, preferably campsite.
-This house was luxurious comparing to other places I’ve slept in.
-At this point many thanks to my fiancée’s friends who organized everything.
+We’ve stayed in Horni Becva.
+House we were located in was spacious, modern, and well equipped.
+Even a bottle-opener was there, which was quite a surprise for me, someone who prefers to choose a low budget accommodation during holidays/trips etc, preferably campsite.
+This house was luxurious compared to other places I’ve slept in.
 Resort’s webpage for all of you interested in details.

-This location is not only good for winter season but also during spring or summer there’re plenty of activities to do.
-I’ve noticed some bicycle paths on the way, heritage park nearby and many observation towers over there.
+This location is not only good for the winter season but also during spring or summer, there’re plenty of activities to do.
+I’ve noticed some bicycle paths on the way, heritage parks nearby, and many observation towers over there.
 You may also try the newly opened Stezka Valaska, an observatory tower with a skywalk.

 The variety of tickets allows to choose between all day ticket and hourly tickets.
 Because we got up late on Saturday we bought 12:00-16:00 ticket for 280 kc.
 I had enough stamina to stay longer, but 4 hours were quite satisfactory.
-On Sunday we bought single tickets on every lift because it was cheaper than day pass.
+On Sunday we bought single tickets on every lift because it was cheaper than the day pass.
 Single ride cost 15 crowns at Nad Budou and 20 crown at Velka Sjazdovka.
-I don’t suggest it will be cheaper for you as well, but because we stayed on the blue run only it was more economical.
+I don’t suggest it will be cheaper for you as well, but because we stayed on the blue run only it was better for us.

-Besides good skiing condition, weather and views were astonishing.
+Besides good skiing conditions, the weather and views were astonishing.
 Especially when we managed to get on 1098 meters below sea level.
-Pines and spruces bended under snow’s weight, benches covered with ice and a great atmosphere at snack bar serving goulash and other warming soups.
+Pines and spruces bent under snow’s weight, benches covered with ice, and a great atmosphere at snack bar serving goulash and other warming soups.
 Just perfect!